Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Introduction

 \subsection{Contribution and Outline}

-\paragraph{Contribution.} The contributions presented in this article are twofold.
-Throughout Sect.~\ref{sec:Algorithm} we propose an enhanced variant of the classical Sinkhorn algorithm to remedy the issues of entropy regularized optimal transport discussed in Sect.~\ref{sec:IntroductionRelatedWork}.
-These adaptions also apply to more general scaling algorithms for other transport-type problems, as presented in \cite{ChizatEntropicNumeric2016}. \begin{enumerate}[(i)] \item We define a log-domain formulation of the scaling algorithm which avoids numerical overflow of the diagonal scaling factors but largely preserves the efficient matrix multiplication structure.
-This allows to robustly run the algorithm at small regularization parameters. \item The already well-known and widely used $\veps$-scaling heuristic (e.g.~\cite{YuilleInvisibleHand1994}) is used to reduce the number of required iterations. \item We sparsify the kernel matrix by adaptive truncation, to reduce memory demand and accelerate iterations.
-We quantify the error induced by truncation and propose a truncation scheme which reliably yields small error bounds that are easy to evaluate. \item Finally, a multi-scale representation of the transport problem is considered.
+In Section \ref{sec:Background} we recall the framework for transport-type problems and corresponding scaling algorithms for their entropy regularized counterparts, as put forward in \cite{ChizatEntropicNumeric2018}.
+The main contributions of this article are twofold: In Section \ref{sec:Algorithm} we propose to combine four modifications of the Sinkhorn algorithm to address issues with numerical instability, slow convergence and large kernel matrices.
+In Section \ref{sec:Auction} a new convergence analysis for the Sinkhorn algorithm is derived, based on an analogy to the auction algorithm.
+The two sections can be read independently from each other.
+The modifications used in Section \ref{sec:Algorithm} are: \begin{itemize} \item \emph{Section \ref{sec:AlgorithmLogDomain}:} A log-domain stabilization of the Sinkhorn algorithm, as described in \cite{ChizatEntropicNumeric2018}.
+It allows to numerically run the algorithm at small regularizations while largely retaining the simple matrix scaling structure. \item \emph{Section \ref{sec:AlgorithmEpsScaling}:} The well-known $\veps$-scaling heuristic, to reduce the number of required iterations. \item \emph{Section \ref{sec:AlgorithmSparseKernel}:} Sparsification of the kernel matrix by adaptive truncation, to reduce memory demand and accelerate iterations.
+We quantify the error induced by truncation and propose a truncation scheme which reliably yields small error bounds that are easy to evaluate.
+While truncation has been proposed elsewhere (e.g.~\cite{MandadSurfaceMatching2017}), to the best of our knowledge the present article gives the first concrete bounds for the inflicted error. \item \emph{Section \ref{sec:AlgorithmMultiScale}:} A multi-scale scheme, inspired, for instance, by \cite{SchmitzerSchnoerr-SSVM2013,SchmitzerShortCuts2015,ObermanOptimalTransportationLP2015}.
 This serves two purposes: First, it allows for a more efficient computation of the truncated kernel.
-Second, combining a coarse-to-fine approach with simultaneous $\veps$-scaling drastically reduces the number of variables during early stages of $\veps$-scaling, without losing much precision. \end{enumerate} We will point out how each modification builds on the previous ones (Remark \ref{rem:EnhancementRelation}).
-Combining all four allows to solve a wide family of large transport-type problems with significantly less runtime, memory and regularization, as compared to the naive algorithm.
+Second, we propose to combine the coarse-to-fine approach with simultaneous $\veps$-scaling, which drastically reduces the number of variables during early stages of $\veps$-scaling, without losing significant precision. \end{itemize} We emphasize that each modification builds on the previous ones (see Remark \ref{rem:EnhancementRelation}) and only combining all four leads to an algorithm that can solve large problems with significantly less runtime, memory and regularization, as compared to the naive algorithm.
+The adaptations extend to the more general scaling algorithms for transport-type problems presented in \cite{ChizatEntropicNumeric2018}.